smolfiddle/CompactVault/TECHNICAL_ARCHITECTURE.md

 ### Asset Retrieval (Read Many)

-1. The user navigates to a collection.
+1. The user navigates to a collection, or applies a filter or sort option.
-2. The frontend requests assets from `/api/collections/{id}/assets`.
+2. The frontend requests a page of assets from `/api/collections/{id}/assets`, including any filter, sort, and pagination parameters.
-3. The backend fetches all asset records for that collection, sorts them using a **natural sort algorithm** in memory, and returns only the paginated slice requested by the client.
+3. The backend queries the database for the requested page of assets, applying the specified filters and sorting criteria at the database level.
 4. For previews or downloads, the backend reads the asset's manifest and streams the constituent data chunks from the database in the correct order.